alex-bellon/wikipedia/README.md

 ### Animals

 [52-hertz whale](https://en.wikipedia.org/wiki/52-hertz_whale) - an individual whale of unidentified species, which calls at the very unusual frequency of 52 Hz.

+[Chrismatic megafauna](https://en.wikipedia.org/wiki/Charismatic_megafauna) - large animal species with symbolic value or widespread popular appeal, and are often used by environmental activists to achieve environmentalist goals.

 [Mike the Headless Chicken](https://en.wikipedia.org/wiki/Mike_the_Headless_Chicken) - a Wyandotte chicken that lived for 18 months after his head had been cut off.